brennenputh/resume/resume.md

 <p>2023-10 to 2023-11</p>
 </div>

-- Scored 1340 out of 3000 points in the Capture The Flag NCL Individual Game.
+- Scored 1340 points in the Capture The Flag NCL Individual Game.